Modular Exercises for Four-Point Blocks -- I: The theory of chiral blocks

-\subsection{The Theory of Chiral Blocks}
+\section{The theory of chiral blocks}

+The \emph{core blocks} of 2d conformal field theories which are the main object of this paper are closely related to the more standard notion of chiral blocks,\footnote{The chiral blocks are also often called conformal blocks, but we use the term \emph{chiral blocks} to stress that they are usually not Virasoro conformal blocks and can in general correspond to {fields} with respect to an extended chiral algebra {(VOA)}.} and roughly speaking are obtained from them by isolating the part that is not dependent on Dehn twists around punctures.
+In this section, we therefore provide a pedagogical review of the theory of chiral blocks, setting up along the way our conventions and notations.
+As usual, we will focus on chiral blocks and correlation functions of primary operators of the chiral algebra.

 For now, we focus on the chiral half of the theory and let $\cV$ be a \textit{rational vertex operator algebra}, or RCFT.
 Let $\Upsilon=\Upsilon(\cV)$ denote the (finite) set of irreducible $\cV$-modules.
 For example, we have $\cV\in\Upsilon$, corresponding to the vacuum sector consisting of the identity operator and its descendants.
 Any $\cV$-module $M$ decomposes into a direct sum of $L_0$-eigenstates.
-In other words, we write \be M=\oplus_{n=0}^\infty M(n),~~L_0|_{M(n)}=(n+h_M)\,id, \ee where $M(0)\ne 0$ and $h_M$ is called the \textit{conformal weight} of $M$.
-Here, $L_0$ is an operator coming from a copy of the Virasoro algebra contained in $\cV$.
+In other words, we write